hanrichard/Notebook/interview_question_javascript.md

 When inner elements' X event fired then its listener listens and executes its handler method, then event bubbled up and its outer/parent element’s X event fired then listener listen and execute its handlers. event.stopPropagation().

+## What is event capturing
+Event bubbling is a type of event propagation where the event is first captured by the outermost element and , and then successively triggers on the descendants (children) of the target element in the same nesting hierarchy till it reaches the inner DOM element.

 ## target vs currentTarget
 The currentTarget refers to the element that the event listener directly attached to while the target still refers to the specific <a> we clicked.